reema0814/Threat-Protection-with-XDR/Labguide/lab3_logic_app.md

 ### Task 2: Create a Playbook in Microsoft Sentinel.

-In this task, you'll create a Logic App that is used as a Playbook in Microsoft Sentinel.
+In this task, you will create a Logic App that is used as a Playbook in Microsoft Sentinel.

 1. In the Microsoft Edge browser, navigate to [Microsoft Sentinel](https://github.com/Azure/Azure-Sentinel) on GitHub.